gpadolina/Notes/README.md

-# Notes
+# Python-notes
-This repository contains notes that I think are worth taking by everyone.
+This repository contains notes that I think are worth taking.